scionproto-contrib/jpan/README.md

 first border router) of the end host.
 When using a NAT, this needs to be the external IP of the NAT.

 JPAN cannot currently auto-detect this IP.
-To work with a NAT, please use `setOverrideSourceAddress(externalAddress)` to force JPAN to use the specified external address instead of the eternal IP of the end-host.
+To work with a NAT, please use `setOverrideSourceAddress(externalAddress)` (new experimental feature) to force JPAN to use the specified external address instead of the eternal IP of the end-host.

 Note that this solution only works for NATs, there is currently no solution for proxies.